The following proposed Bylaws will be voted on at the next Club meeting.

 Section 2.
 Membership in the Club may be that of General Member, Associate Member, or Honorary Member (collectively, the “Membership”).
 The Membership classes are defined as:

 - General Member.
-Any persons, aged 18-40, who have paid dues in full, according to the Treasurer, herein defined, and must, at the time of application for membership, either reside, be employed, or attend school in the five Boroughs of New York City.
+Any persons, aged 18-40, who have paid dues in full, according to the Treasurer, herein defined, and must, at the time of application for membership, either reside, be employed, or attend an academic institution in the five Boroughs of New York City.

 - Honorary Member.
 Any persons awarded Honorary Membership status by the President or by a plurality vote of the Board of Governors of the Club.
 Such members are permitted to take part in Club activities.
 Honorary Members shall have no vote in Club matters, shall be prohibited from making motions at any Club meeting, and shall be ineligible to hold office in the Club.
 There shall be no residency or age restrictions on this class of membership.

 Section 3.
 All applications for membership shall be approved by the Membership Committee.
 An application may be rejected by a majority vote of the Executive Board.
-Should the Membership Committee duly approve the application, the applicant for membership shall automatically become members at the close of the first meeting they attend.
+Should the Membership Committee duly approve the application, the applicant for membership shall automatically become a member at the close of the first meeting they attend.
 Application for Club membership shall set forth the name, age, residence, business address, telephone number, and email address of the applicant and such other particulars as the Membership Committee may prescribe.
-Every application shall be accompanied by the payment of one year’s dues.
-Except as otherwise provided.
+Every application shall be accompanied by the payment of one year’s dues, except as otherwise provided.
 Should the Membership Committee reject the application, it shall refund dues paid upon application with such notice.

 Section 4.
 The Executive Board is hereby authorized to set forth the rights and privileges associated with any class of membership, set additional categories of membership within the classes heretofore established, and determine rates of membership dues for such categories of membership.
 The Executive Board may initiate these changes at any time so long as any such changes to membership dues or the creation of new membership classes is announced to the Membership.